Why Gen Z is optimistic about retirement

 Share this article

 Planning for retirement has become increasingly complex.
 Individuals have been forced to take on more personal responsibility for their future due to the elimination of pension plans, rising health care expenses, and the anticipated increase in longevity.
-Many workers were underprepared for their golden years prior to entering 2020.
-The financial crisis created by COVID-19 has further complicated this under-preparation.
+The financial crisis created by COVID-19 over the last few years has further complicated this under-preparation.
 The ups and downs of the economy may cause people to give up hope.
-However, recent studies show that Generation Z is the most optimistic - even during a global pandemic.
+However, recent studies show that Generation Z is the most optimistic - even with a global pandemic in the equation.

 Generation Z is defined as individuals who were born between 1995 and 2010.
 This cohort is currently between the ages of 10 and 25 and represents approximately 25% of the U.S. population.
 Generation Z has hope and vision beyond other generations and still believes in an American Dream that includes retirement.
 The thoughts of having a career, owning a home, and reaching other personal milestones are very present.